 Many other everyday things can cause vertigo, including:

 Your course of treatment depends on the cause of your vertigo.
 Some types can be solved by gentle NUCCA adjustments of the upper neck, as the upper neck is sending the wrong signals about the body’s position to the brain.

 NUCCA adjustments involve no twisting, crack or popping.
 Additionally, realigning your musculoskeletal system comes with a broad range of benefits.
 These include reduced stress and more relaxed muscles.

 The NUCCA procedure works especially well if you've tried the Epley Maneuver and the dizziness or vertigo still persists.

-If you want relief from your vertigo, contact Schrier Family Chiropractic & Massage today.
+If you want relief from your vertigo, contact Schrier Family Chiropractic & Regenerative Medicine today.